OpeningDETAIL/AECO_Contracts_and_Proposals/Out-in-the-Open/Master Proposal/_Master Proposal.md

 ## A Rough Estimate

-Although our proposal is based on an hourly rate alone, to give [our client] a ballpark figure,  under typical conditions, we estimate each small scale (3" = 1'-0") detail will be between $175-$275.
+Although our proposal is based on an hourly rate alone, to give [our client] a ballpark figure,  under typical conditions, we estimate each small scale (3" = 1'-0") detail will be between...
+- Approach A: $175-$275
+- Approach B: $200-300
+- Approach C: $225-350

-At (44) details *(as outlined in [our client]'s recent marked up PDF)* it would be between $7,700-$12,200.
+At (44) details *(as outlined in [our client]'s recent marked up PDF)* it would be between...
+- Approach A: $7,700-$12,200
+- Approach B: $8800-$13,200
+- Approach C: $9900-$15400

 Obviously, the cost per detail will be more at first, as we get up to speed with desired materials and construction methods, but the more details we do, the more efficient we will be.